ilg-deprecated/xpack.github.io-source/pages/xsvd/files/xsvd-json.md

 Differences from SVD:

 * explicit separate definitions for repetitions and arrays
+* simplified definitions for arrays, no explicit `[%s]` needed, added automatically
+* simplified definitions for repetitions, no explicit `%s` if at the end, added automatically
 * accept repetitions for fields
 * accept `resetValue` and `resetMask` for fields
 * the `access` property was simplified to `["r","w","rw"]`